img

 Simple shape, short structure length

 As mentioned, the short face‑to‑face dimension saves space.
 The simple shape also means lower manufacturing costs compared to more complex valve types like globe or control valves.
+This makes gate valves an economical choice for large diameters.

 TSV’s Manufacturing Capabilities – From Lathes to CNC Machining Centers